digcat/ootb-allinone-mysql/README.md

 * The “trusty64” box I use I got from http://vagrantbox.es:
     * this I think: "vagrant box add trusty64 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box"
     * alternatively, change to 'precise64' in Vagrantfile (or it may already have changed) and issue "vagrant box add precise64 http://files.vagrantup.com/precise64.box"
-* Currently search is set to ‘’’lucene’’’
+* Currently search is set to '''lucene'''
 * The 'addonbuilder' VM builds 3 addons <s>currently, but the 'alfresco' VM only installs two of them at the moment as one of them prevents proper startup (see modules/addons/manifests/init.pp)</s> - TODO: create tests to automatically determine the breaking addon and remove it from the build.
 Currently thinking of selenium for this.